buddycloud/buddycloud.com/slate/source/includes/_posts.md

 ???
 ```

-Your users can give feedback to eachother by upvoting/liking posts.
+Users can can give feedback on posts by upvoting/liking posts.
 Upvotes take a value of 1 to 5.
 It's recommended that for a binary "like" you simply apply a value of 5.

 ##Access Firehose